Find out about regional training areas and operational support, managed by the MOD's Defence Infrastructure Organisation

-- Canada - 1 training area (three times the size of Salisbury Plain Training Area)
+- Canada: 1 training area (3 times the size of Salisbury Plain Training Area)

-The DTE is managed to ensure that it delivers military training facilities which prepare the amed forces for operations worldwide.
+The defence training estate is managed to ensure that it delivers military training facilities which prepare the armed forces for operations worldwide.

-There is an average daily throughput of 9,000 service personnel on the DTE.
+There is an average daily throughput of 9,000 service personnel on the defence training estate.

 Private and commercial use

-Not all parts of the DTE are required for training purposes every day of the week.
+Not all parts of the training estate are required for training purposes every day of the week.

 As long as proposed activities do not interfere with any of the armed forces’ vital training activities, this spare capacity can be hired out for private or commercial use.
 The income generated helps to reduce the financial burden on the taxpayer.

-The DTE has been used for many purposes, from filming to falconry, motor sports to model aircraft flying and corporate training events to concerts.
+The training estate has been used for many purposes, from filming to falconry, motor sports to model aircraft flying and corporate training events to concerts.